nikitavoloboev/data/docs/social-networks/mastodon.md

 Used [Movetodon](https://www.movetodon.org/) to move my follow graph of [Twitter](../tools/twitter.md).

-Use [Elk](https://github.com/elk-zone/elk-native) as my Mastodon client mostly to read [Merveilles local instance](https://elk.zone/merveilles.town/public/local).
+Use [Elk](https://elk.zone/) as my Mastodon client mostly to read [Merveilles local instance](https://elk.zone/merveilles.town/public/local).
+Zen mode in Elk is gorgeous.
+UI only shows when you hover over it, otherwise you just see the toots.
+[Elk's code](https://github.com/elk-zone/elk) is great study how to build nice web apps.

 ## Interesting communities